finos/finos-parent-pom/README.md

 export GPG_TTY=$(tty)

 If this doesn't solve it, you can `brew install pinentry-mac` and add `pinentry-program /usr/local/bin/pinentry-mac` to your `~/.gnupg/gpg-agent.conf`.

+**Important!** - Do not use maven-release-plugin 3.0.0-M7, as it introduces an issue with GPG signing, see https://github.com/apache/maven-release/pull/125#issuecomment-1302613138

 ## Docker integration
 Run `mvn install -Pdocker` to build a Docker image; you'll need to add a `Dockerfile` in the Maven module root folder, below an example: